ghoshRitesh12/aniwatch-api/README.md

 > [!NOTE]
 >
-> When deploying to vercel, set an env named `ANIWATCH_VERCEL_DEPLOYMENT` to `true` or any non-zero value, but this env must be present.
+> When deploying to vercel, set an env named `ANIWATCH_API_VERCEL_DEPLOYMENT` to `true` or any non-zero value, but this env must be present.

 ### Render